Serv360/fragmentation_bird/README.md

-# fragmentation_bird
-Environmental policy (MPhil, Cambridge) project: the impact of natural habitat fragmentation on bird populations in mainland France.
+# The effects of natural habitat fragmentation on bird populations in mainland France.

+(Add abstract)

+This project was carried out as part of the Cambridge Master's programme in Environmental Policy.
+Supervisor: S.V.

+## How to run

+### Data transformation

+#### Data sets needed

+#### Files to transform the data

+### Analysis